icopy-site/awesome/docs/awesome/awesome-transit.md

 - [transit_model](https://github.com/CanalTP/transit_model) - A Rust library to convert to/from the following formats: GTFS, NTFS (for Navitia, see [Software for Creating APIs](#software-for-creating-apis)), TransXChange ([UK standard format](http://naptan.dft.gov.uk/transxchange/documentation.htm)), KV1 ([Netherland standard format](http://bison.connekt.nl/standaarden/)) or NeTEx ([European standard format](http://netex-cen.eu/)).
 - [onebusaway-vdv-modules](https://github.com/OneBusAway/onebusaway-vdv-modules) - A Java library for working with transit data in the VDV format, including converting VDV-452 schedule data into GTFS.
 - [gtfs-to-geojson](https://github.com/BlinkTagInc/gtfs-to-geojson) - Javascript tool that converts transit data in GTFS shapes and stops into geoJSON.
 This is useful for creating maps of transit routes.
+- [extract-gtfs-shapes](https://github.com/derhuerst/extract-gtfs-shapes) – Command-line tool to extract shapes as GeoJSON from a GTFS dataset.
+- [extract-gtfs-pathways](https://github.com/derhuerst/extract-gtfs-pathways) – Command-line tool to extract pathways as GeoJSON from a GTFS dataset.
 - [gtfs-service-area](https://github.com/cal-itp/gtfs-service-area) - Compute a transit service area from static GTFS.
 Results are output as single-layer .geojson files.
 Dockerized version of [gtfs-to-geojson](https://github.com/BlinkTagInc/gtfs-to-geojson).

 #### GTFS Data Collection and Maintenance Tools